joaovitor2763/openai-cs-agents-demo/README.md

 - **Triage Agent** – first contact for any request and delegates to specialists.
 - **Instructional Design Agent** – helps structure outlines and learning objectives.
-- **FAQ Agent** – answers common course creation questions using a lookup tool.
+- **Critic Agent** – reviews answers from other agents and suggests improvements when asked.
 - **Content Expert Agent** – provides detailed entrepreneurship knowledge and lesson ideas.

 ## Demo Flows